PaddleHQ/rds-dump-restore/mysql-backup-s3/README.md

 You can additionally set the `SCHEDULE` environment variable like `-e SCHEDULE="@daily"` to run the backup automatically.

 More information about the scheduling can be found [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).

+## License and History

+This is based on [schickling/dockerfiles](https://github.com/schickling/dockerfiles/tree/master/mysql-backup-s3) and so the code in this directory is licensed under the MIT license.